 For any individual undergoing alcohol detox, a full rehabilitation programme is strongly recommended in order to stay alcohol-free.

-At PCP we offer a number of highly effective alcohol treatment programmes that are adapted to your individual circumstances and specific medical, psychological, emotional, spiritual, intellectual and social treatment needs.
+At Rehab Today by PCP we offer a number of highly effective alcohol treatment programmes that are adapted to your individual circumstances and specific medical, psychological, emotional, spiritual, intellectual and social treatment needs.

 Alcohol Addiction Rehabilitation